DIY Glitter Spray for Paper and Fabric Craft Projects

 - Optional: alcohol ink or acrylic paint if you want to add coloring to your mist

 Helpful Tips Before Getting Started:

-- Spray Bottle- A smaller spray bottle (like anywhere from 2oz to 8 oz) is best unless you will be making a large quantity.
-You can re-use small spray bottles that had perfume, etc. if you want.
+- Spray Bottle: A smaller spray bottle (anywhere from 2 oz. to 8 oz.) is best unless you will be making a large quantity.
+You can reuse small spray bottles that had perfume, etc. if you want.

 - L.A.
-Eyeshadow- This shimmery shadow can be found at Dollar Tree in a small jar and it has quite a bit in it and it's AWESOME and works quite well.
+Eyeshadow: This shimmery shadow can be found at Dollar Tree in a small jar it has quite a bit in it and it's AWESOME and works quite well.
 They have several different colors.
-I have 3 colors of it so far... the white, gold and copper.
-The main ingredient in this is mica and that's what gives this spray it's beautiful shimmer.
-You can use other thing in it's place if you like.. here is a list:
+I have three colors of it so far—white, gold, and copper.
+The main ingredient in this is mica and that's what gives this spray its beautiful shimmer.
+You can use other things in their place if you like.
+Here is a list: